 - Educate in place, when people are presented with a new concept

 - Treat users who rely on assistive technologies as first-class citizens

 - Exclude people by building features that only work in certain countries

 - Add technical detail that is not required knowledge, or technical terms like seed phrase, XPUBs, mnemonics etc.

 - Put all education up front and expect people to read and remember it

-Enable import and export of wallets, maximise backwards compatibility and use of open standards #
+Enable import and export of wallet data, maximize backwards compatibility, and use open standards #

-- Support as many relevant BIPs as possible
+- Support as many relevant BIPs and BOLTs as possible

 - Be transparent with which ones you do and don’t support

 - Implement proprietary solutions when open standards exist